AN/CPS-1: Design and development

-In January 1942, RadLab members travelled to the UK to see Chain Home and look for any concepts that might be useful in setting up a similar radar network in the US.
+In January 1942, Rad Lab members travelled to the UK to see Chain Home and look for any concepts that might be useful in setting up a similar radar network in the US.
 One of them, Morton Kanner, met with Alvarez after returning to the US.
 Alvarez suggested using a slotted waveguide in front of a cylindrical reflector, forming a very narrow beam side-to-side while still being relatively wide vertically and thus scanning for aircraft across a wide band of altitudes.
 Kanner was given the go-ahead to start development in June 1942, and it was eventually given the name AN/CPS-1 under the newly emerging Army/Navy nomenclature.
 An order was placed for 25 to be delivered in 1943 and another 75 the next year.

 The first set was rushed into production and completed in the summer of 1943.
 The United States Army Signal Corps began testing it at the Army Air Force School of Applied Tactics at the Orlando Army Air Base in Florida.
 At the same time, an office was established at Camp Evans, New Jersey in order to oversee the project.
 The initial tests were extremely favorable; the high accuracy of the system allowed it to not only be used for detecting the enemy but it could also "be used for controlling friendly aircraft on bombing, photography and reconnaissance missions, as well as fighters on intercept missions."